wataru-maeda/speaker/README.md

 Speaker.play(resource: "sample", type: "mp3")
 ```

-* Callback (finished only) also can be inplemented like bellow sample
+* Callback (finished only) also can be implemented like bellow sample

 ```Swift
 Speaker.play(resource: "sample", type: "mp3", finished: {